CenterOnBudget/r-intro-training/README.md

 - `data-raw/` contains raw, unaltered data files retrieved from online
 - `data/` contains a clean `.csv` dataset with selected variables
-- `results/` contains a shareable results spreadsheet with findings for [your state here]
+- `results/` contains a spreadsheet with key findings
 - `scripts/` contains code for the training

 ## Contact